chaiNNer-org/chaiNNer-nightly/README.md

 This repository is simply for building and hosting nightly releases of [chaiNNer](https://github.com/chaiNNer-org/chaiNNer) that are separate from the main repository.

-Nightly releases are built every day at 23:00 UTC, regardless of if there are any new changes.
+Nightly releases are built every day at 23:00 UTC if there are new commits in the chaiNNer repo.

 If you want to stay up-to-date and beta test features before release, simply download a build from here.